onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-49751
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca

-    The xNF **MUST** support Ansible playbooks that are compatible with Ansible version 2.6 or later.
+    The VNF or PNF **MUST** support Ansible playbooks that are compatible with Ansible version 2.6 or later.

 .. req::
     :id: R-40293
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** make available playbooks that conform to the ONAP requirement.
+    The VNF or PNF **MUST** make available playbooks that conform to the ONAP requirement.

 .. req::
     :id: R-49396
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** support each APPC/SDN-C xNF action by invocation of **one** playbook [#7.3.4]_.
+    The VNF or PNF **MUST** support each APPC/SDN-C VNF or PNF action by invocation of **one** playbook [#7.3.4]_.
 The playbook will be responsible for executing all necessary tasks (as well as calling other playbooks) to complete the request.

 .. req::
     :id: R-33280
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST NOT

-    The xNF **MUST NOT** use any instance specific parameters in a playbook.
+    The VNF or PNF **MUST NOT** use any instance specific parameters in a playbook.

 .. req::
     :id: R-48698
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** utilize information from key value pairs that will be provided by the Ansible Server as "extra-vars" during invocation to execute the desired xNF action.
+    The VNF or PNF **MUST** utilize information from key value pairs that will be provided by the Ansible Server as "extra-vars" during invocation to execute the desired VNF or PNF action.
 The "extra-vars" attribute-value pairs are passed to the Ansible Server by an APPC/SDN-C as part of the Rest API request.
 If the playbook requires files, they must also be supplied using the methodology detailed in the Ansible Server API, unless